shundhammer/yqpkg/README.md

 - ~~No repo refresh yet.
 If needed, use `sudo zypper ref` before program start.~~

-  _Repo refresh is now implemented._
+  _Repo refresh is now implemented; now even with progress feedback.__

 - No GPG key import from repos, no failed package GPG signature fail prompt.

-- No repo operations.
+- No repo operations like adding, removing, setting priority, enabling, disabling.
   You get the repo view, though, where you can view and select packages by repo.

 For details and screenshots, see [issue #1](https://github.com/shundhammer/yqpkg/issues/1).